-Spider Veins and Reticular Veins – How Are They Treated?
+Spider Vein Clinic: Spider and Reticular Veins – How Are They Treated?

+At our spider vein clinic we treat both spider and reticular veins.
 Spider veins are small blue or red vessels visible within the surface of the skin, usually on the legs, face, neck or chest.
 There is usually a hereditary component, so if your parents or other relatives have spider veins, you are more likely to have them as well.
-Female hormones such as estrogen and progesterone can worsen them, and they may appear on the face as a result of aging and sun exposure.
-Spider veins may be seen following trauma.
+They may be seen following trauma, female hormones such as estrogen and progesterone can worsen them, and they may appear on the face as a result of aging and sun exposure.

-Reticular veins are also surface veins, only they are larger than spider veins and often look like small varicose veins under the skin surface.
+Reticular veins are also surface veins, but they are larger and often look like small varicose veins under the skin surface.
 As with other superficial veins, the treatment is elimination.
 This can be performed safely, because they aren’t necessary.

 Spider veins sometimes cause symptoms such as pain, itching, or stinging.
 They have little medical significance, other than that they may bleed spontaneously, if they are dense, particularly in the lower leg and ankle areas.